internetarchive/dweb-mirror/USING.md

 * If the mirror is online to the Internet Archive (HTTP shows Green) then next comes a "Reload" button, you can click this to force it to check with the Archive for an up to date list.

-It is most useful on collections when someone else has added something, but your gateway might be remembering an old version.
+It is most useful on collections when someone else might have added something, but your gateway might be remembering an old version.
 * Then there is a Settings button which brings up a page that includes status of any crawls.
 * Finally there is a Home button which will bring you back to this page.